mguleryuz/tanstack-effect/README.md

 import { Schema } from 'effect'
 import { getTanstackEffectClient } from 'tanstack-effect'

-export const UserSchema = Schema.Struct({
+// Base user schema - i.e. the schema which would be in the database export const UserSchema = Schema.Struct({
   username: Schema.String,
   name: Schema.String,